Home Sleep Test FAQ

 - Step 3.
 If you don’t have sleep apnea than that’s great news!
 But, if you’re diagnosed with sleep apnea then we can help.
 We’ll handle all the details to ensure you get the right equipment and care for maximum treatment benefit.

 An in-home sleep apnea test is intended for an individual between 18 and 65 years of age who have a moderate to severe suspicion of sleep apnea based on key risk factors such as loud and frequent snoring, daytime sleepiness, obesity, and witnessed pauses in breathing during sleep combined with how one answers question in a sleep risk assessment

-While you sleep, the home sleep testing device monitors and records complete suspension or shallow breathing known as Apneas and Hypopeneas.
+While you sleep, the home sleep testing device monitors and records complete suspension or shallow breathing known as Apneas and Hypopneas.
 At the same time, it records your pulse rate and level of oxygen in your blood.
-The changes in pulse rate and blood oxygen levels, to some degree, are a measure of how much stress each of these abnormal breathing events cause to your body.
+The changes in pulse rate and blood oxygen levels, to some degree, are a measure of how much stress each of these abnormal breathing events causes to your body.
 Ultimately, the test will calculate an AHI score which is your personal sleep apnea risk assessment ranging from normal to severe

-Yes, by law (Health Insurance portability and Accountability Act or “HIPAA”) all records are kept strictly confidential.
+Yes, by law (Health Insurance Portability and Accountability Act or “HIPAA”) all records are kept strictly confidential..

 The day after we receive the sleep testing device.
 We will review your test results and upload a detailed report with a letter of explanation to a secure web portal for convenient access by you, your physician or whoever has permission.